Things To Do In Maramures, Romania

 Barsana Wooden Church

 The most visited wooden church is the Barsana monastery (comuna Barsana, nr.
 6, Romania).
-It was built at the beginning of the 18th century with oak wood and had a very tall bell tower (around 57 meters).
-It has an interesting story because it was moved twice from the original place it was built.
-Around 1806 it was moved to where it can be found today.
+It was built with oak wood at the beginning of the 18th century and had a very tall bell tower (around 57 meters).
+It has an interesting story because it was moved twice from its original location.
+Around 1806, it was moved to where it can be found today.

 Local painters painted it inside; today, it is part of a group of buildings that form the Barsana monastery.
-You can visit it every Monday to Friday, 8 am – 9 pm.
+You can visit it every Monday through Friday, 8 am—9 pm.

 Desesti Wooden Church

-UNESCO heritage’s other six wooden churches are in Budesti, Ieud, Plopis, Poienile Izei, Rogoz, and Surdesti.
+The other six wooden churches of UNESCO heritage are in Budesti, Ieud, Plopis, Poienile Izei, Rogoz, and Surdesti.
 If you like these types of monuments, you can visit them all, but plan your trip carefully because not all the roads are accessible, and you will need more than a day to do that.

 Another popular attraction in Maramures is the Merry Cemetery in Sapanta.
 Once upon a time, there was a man who hated death.
 That man was Stan Ioan Patras, and he decided to continue Dacia’s lost tradition.
 This is how the story of this cemetery begins.

-Some of the poems are very interesting (for the whole experience, ask someone to translate them for you), but the overall feeling is still sadness after visiting this place.
+Some of the poems are very interesting (for the whole experience, ask someone to translate them for you), but after visiting this place, you still feel sad.
 The creator of the Merry Cemetery is buried here, just in front of the church.

 The many villages in the Maramures region are very close to one another, so you can easily visit them during your stay.
 You can choose to walk in a leisurely manner, or you can cycle.
 There are many places to hire bicycles, so you’ll have no issues.